 - 9.2 The schools keep a variety of records concerning incidents of misbehaviour.
 The class teacher records incidents on the 'cloud and rain behaviour sheet' kept in classes.
 We also keep a record of any incidents that occur at break or lunchtimes: lunchtime supervisors give written details of any incident in their own carbonated books and pass these records on to class teachers to put in their 'green behaviour books' following the lunch break. - 9.3 The Heads of School keep a record of any child who is suspended for a fixed-term, or who is permanently excluded. - 9.4 It is the responsibility of the board of the trust and local governing bodies to monitor the rate of temporary and permanent exclusions, and to ensure that the PAT policy is administered fairly and consistently.
-The Board of Directors and the Academy Councils will pay particular attention to matters of racial equality; they will seek to ensure that the schools abide by the non-statutory guidance The Duty to Promote Race Equality: A Guide For Schools, and that no child is treated unfairly because of race or ethnic background.
-The Heads of School keep a record of cloud and rain incidents and the ethnicity of the children involved for monitoring purposes. - 9.5 The Board of Directors review this policy once every three years.
-The Directors may, however, review the policy earlier than this if the government introduces new regulations, or if the directors receive recommendations on how the policy might be improved. - 9.6 A member of the academy council (MAC) can at any time suggest changes to the policy for consideration by the board of directors.
+The board of directors and the local governing body will pay particular attention to matters of racial equality; they will seek to ensure that the schools abide by the non-statutory guidance The Duty to Promote Race Equality: A Guide For Schools, and that no child is treated unfairly because of race or ethnic background.
+The Heads of School keep a record of cloud and rain incidents and the ethnicity of the children involved for monitoring purposes. - 9.5 The board of directors reviews this policy once every three years.
+The directors may, however, review the policy earlier than this if the government introduces new regulations, or if the directors receive recommendations on how the policy might be improved. - 9.6 A local governing body can at any time suggest changes to the policy for consideration by the board of directors.

-APPENDIX 'A'

-Cloud and rain behaviour monitoring sheet
+APPENDIX 'A' Cloud and rain behaviour monitoring sheet